RomanczykMichal/image-2-gcode/README.md

 # image-2-gcode
-This script is responsible for translation of JPG file into gcode file.
+This script is responsible for translation of JPG or SVG file into gcode file.
 This project is inspired by work of @pavlovpulus.

 Enter this command to run script:
 ```